 About Energy Transfer Operating

-Energy Transfer Partners LP (ETP) is a master limited partnership.
-It owns and operates diversified portfolio of energy assets in the US.
+Energy Transfer Operating LP (ETP) is a master limited partnership.
+It owns and operates a diversified portfolio of energy assets in the US.
 The partnership carries out the gathering, processing, storage, intra- and interstate transportation of natural gas and natural gas liquids.
 ETP also conducts crude oil and refined products transportation, terminalling, and marketing of gasoline and middle distillates.
-In addition, the partnership owns interest in a natural gas compression equipment business and provides compression services to customer specific systems.
+In addition, the partnership owns interest in a natural gas compression equipment business and provides compression services to customer-specific systems.
 It also carries out the management of coal and natural resources properties and the related collection of royalty.
 The partnership is managed by its general partner, Energy Transfer Partners GP LP.
 ETP is headquartered in Dallas, Texas, the US.